edgeandnode/amp-demo/README.md

 Works seamlessly with **Foundry**, **Hardhat**, and other local development environments.

-## The Graph Amp Prize Info

-**The Best Use of Amp Datasets**
-🥇 1st place - $3,000
-🥈 2nd place - $2,000
-🥉 3rd place - $1,000

-**Rewarding the most compelling end-to-end product built on Amp datasets.**

-Example Use Cases:

-- Cross-chain portfolio dashboard that aggregates wallet positions and liquidity using Amp token datasets
-- Risk analytics or MEV monitor that visualizes transaction patterns or protocol surface exposure
-- NFT trait liquidity explorer that ranks collections by floor depth and trading velocity using Amp NFT datasets

-**Qualification Requirements**
-Builders should demonstrate how Amp datasets can power real-world insights, analytics, alerts, agent workflows, risk dashboards, or user experiences across DeFi, NFTs, RWAs, or AI.

-Learn about other prize tracks such as building with Subgraphs, Substreams, Token API, and The Graph's MCP servers [here](https://ethglobal.com/events/buenosaires/prizes/the-graph)

 ## Prerequisites

 **note: these dependencies and all other instructions assume you are using the Typescript SDK.
 There are also Rust and Python clients available for users that prefer.**